 The following is the procedure for processing Trade mark Applications.
 Please note that the entire Process from Filing a Trade mark Application to when the Certificate of Registration is issued, can take at least 6 months or longer.

 Click on the image to enlarge:

 Once a trade mark is registered, it is protected for a period of 10 years.
 All registered trademarks are to be renewed within 12 months before the expiry date.

 A trade mark registration can be renewed every 10 years.
 To renew a trademark, the Agent/Applicant must provide the following:

 - Application for Renewal which should include a statement of the date when the registration expires;

-- Renewal fees – the current base fee for a single trade mark renewal is WST$225.
-If the renewal application is filed late, then the fee for late renewal must be added to the base renewal fee of $225.
+- Renewal fees – the current base fee for a single trade mark renewal is WST$300.
+If the renewal application is filed late, then a fee of $50 is added to the base fee of $300 if it is late by no more than 6 months.
+If the renewal request is late by 12months than a fee of $100 is added to the base fee of $300.

 - Authorisation of Agent